 In addition to the on-campus program, the Bachelor of Science in Occupational Safety is available online.
 No matter how you complete your degree, the curriculum and learning outcomes will be the same.
 For information on completing your degree online, visit UW-Whitewater Online.

 The UW-Whitewater Bachelor of Science in Occupational Safety requires a minimum of 120 credits, including:

 Individuals wishing to deepen their knowledge of safety with post-baccalaureate studies can consider the Master of Science in Environmental Safety and Health program, which is an online graduate degree program designed for working professionals.
-They also have the option of completing a Master of Business Administration online or on campus, with an emphasis in Environmental Safety and Health.
+They also have the option of completing a Master of Business Administration with an emphasis in Environmental Safety and Health.

 Two safety minors are also available for both business non-business students.
 Requirements can be found in the Course Catalog, or in the College of Business and Economics listing of minors and certificates.

-National employment growth for occupational health and safety specialists and technicians is expected to be 8 percent1 from 2016 to 2026, and 9 percent2 for health and safety engineers.
+National employment growth for occupational health and safety specialists and technicians is expected to be 6 percent 1 from 2018 to 2028, and 5 percent 2 for health and safety engineers.
 Most employers require a bachelor's degree in health and safety or related technical field for entry-level positions.

 1 Bureau of Labor and Statistics - Occupational Handbook: Occupational Health and Safety Specialists and Technicians

 2 Bureau of Labor and Statistics - Occupational Handbook: Health and Safety Engineers

 4 Based on survey responses for the 2018-19 UW-Whitewater graduating class

 5 Based on survey responses for 2015 - 2019 UW-Whitewater graduates